Cyclopentanone monooxygenase

-The 4 substrates of this enzyme are cyclopentanone, NADPH, H^{+}, and O_{2}, whereas its 3 products are 5-valerolactone, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are cyclopentanone, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen and a proton.
+Its products are δ-valerolactone, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with molecular oxygen as oxidant and incorporation of one of atoms.
 The systematic name of this enzyme class is cyclopentanone,NADPH:oxygen oxidoreductase (5-hydroxylating, lactonizing).
-This enzyme is also called cyclopentanone oxygenase.
+It is also called cyclopentanone oxygenase.